gaehlerm/SoftwareEngineering/README.md

 Three years later I took a course on computational physics.
 There I had to write slightly bigger programs.
 It worked, but I struggled a lot.
 The code was dreadful and I knew it.
 But I didn't know how to make it any better.
 Changing things was hard and I learned how to use a debugger.
 I still have all my university files around, but I didn’t dare looking at this code ever since.
 Already thinking about it makes me shudder.

-After my studies I wanted to improve my programming skills and bout the book "Effective modern C++" by Scott Meyers.
+After my studies I wanted to improve my programming skills and about the book "Effective modern C++" by Scott Meyers.
 A great book.
 But it wasn't made for me at the time back then.
 It deals with a lot of details of C++ and I understood barely a thing because I was missing the background.
 The book was too advanced for me.

 Another few years later I decided to give it another shot with programming.
 I found a company that was searching for people with programming and physics knowledge.
 So, I thought I might have a chance, despite my poor programming skills.
 At the job interview I was asked a few very technical (and in hindsight not particularly useful) C++ questions and I could answer most of them thanks to the book I read.
 I got the job.